 United States Department of Justice.
 Bureau of Justice Statistics.
 National Crime Victimization Survey: Stalking Victimization Supplement, 2006.
 ICPSR20080-v1.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2009-01-16. http://doi.org/10.3886/ICPSR20080.v1
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2009-01-16. https://doi.org/10.3886/ICPSR20080.v1

-Persistent URL: http://doi.org/10.3886/ICPSR20080.v1
+Persistent URL: https://doi.org/10.3886/ICPSR20080.v1

 Date of Collection:

 household, individual, crime incident

 Victims did not have to self-identify as stalking victims to meet the screening criteria.
 Neither the title of the survey nor any of the language in the survey use the word, "stalking."
 Due to the nature in which a victim is stalked, many do not realize they have been stalked until the behavior progresses.
 As a result, the term, "stalking," was deliberately not used until the final question in which the respondent was asked if he or she considered the series of unwanted contacts or harassing behaviors to be stalking.

 Stratified multistage cluster sample.